What’s In a Name?

 There are many factors insightful, energetic entrepreneurs should consider when trying to decide on just the right name for their new venture.
 Interestingly, a strategic, thoughtful process is often skipped as stakeholders are busy securing financing, analyzing logistics, and developing key elements of a business plan.

-However, bad names tend to stand out, or at the very least, cause brand confusion.
+Bad names tend to stand out, or at the very least, cause brand confusion.
 A lukewarm company name can overshadow a quality product or service.
 Not to mention, changing the company name after it has been legally established can be time consuming and costly.

 So does it really matter?
 The name that is.
 If the product is reliable and unique or the service is valuable and distinct, who cares what you name the company behind it?
 In truth, really good names take time and serious effort.

 Collecting buy-in from key personnel in your organization goes a long way in generating buy-in and organizational pride in your brand.
-If you are looking to build a brand and create longevity with depth in opportunity, then yes, put in the time to give your organization a strategic name—one that employees are proud to wear on a hat.
+If you are looking to build a brand and create longevity with depth in opportunity, then yes, put in the time to give your organization a strategic company name—one that employees are proud to wear on a hat.

 There are many considerations experts explore when implementing a naming strategy.
 From grammatical considerations to linguistic checks, branding strategists often create a naming matrix to help organize and prioritize the names being considered.
 The more stakeholders with opinions on the name, the more challenging the naming process can become.